 It is recommended to focus initially on the contents of the Leadership for Safety Excellence (LSE), Safety Management and Safety Auditor Training programs as they contain the foundational curriculums.
-Once you feel comfortable with these resources you can refine your studies by reviewing the elective courses you took and WHMIS 2015 Train the Trainer - 2020 Edition, WHMIS 2015 Live on the Jobsite or WHMIS 2015 Train the Trainer.
+Once you feel comfortable with these resources you can refine your studies by reviewing the elective courses you took and WHMIS 2015 Train the Trainer - 2020 Edition.